tap349/tap349.github.io/_posts/2016-03-16-ga-demystified.md

 [here](https://developers.google.com/apis-explorer/#p/analytics/v3/).

-these methods are exposed in client libraries for different languages and have language specific interfaces to set query parameters.
+these methods are exposed in client libraries for different languages and have language-specific interfaces to set query parameters.

 API can also be queried as REST-ful endpoint by making HTTP request: